fluxninja/aperture/docs/content/references/configuration/policy.md

 :::

 :::caution
-When using [FluxNinja Cloud plugin](cloud/plugin.md), telemetry enabled labels are sent to FluxNinha Cloud for observability.
+When using [FluxNinja ARC plugin](arc/plugin.md), telemetry enabled labels are sent to FluxNinja ARC for observability.
 Telemetry should be disabled for sensitive labels.
 :::